t2wang/ai-conformance/secure_accelerator_access/README.md

 +-----------------------------------------------------------------------------------------+
 ```

-Check node info to confirm available number of GPUs registered by the device plguin
+Check node info to confirm available number of GPUs registered by the device plugin

 ```bash
 kubectl describe node